 However, they only want to meet me to deduce if we are a legitimate organization, and the objective of their meeting is to pacify their fear – and not necessarily assess the business case for outsourcing.
 Frankly, this is a waste of time, because they do not need to meet me in person to deduce whether or not we are a legitimate company.
 Instead of focusing on legitimacy, they should focus on factors such as our capability.
 But they are not doing this, because their attention is driven by fear as opposed to objectivity.

 We have (primarily in the previous blog post) clearly established that fear is the main underlying emotion, clients’ experience while outsourcing.
 In this blog post, we will go one step further and answer all questions related to clients’ inhibitions while outsourcing.
 Why are clients so afraid?
 Why do clients have so much fear at even the thought of outsourcing?
+The answer is here:

 The general perception and image of outsourcing is not positive.
 This is partly due to the fact that, when we think of developing countries, we often think of corruption, scams and ‘getting ripped off.’
 [This is one of the reasons why so many clients fish around for the cheapest quotes rather than focusing on assessing capability.
 I believe some clients are more focused on “not getting ripped off”, as opposed to actually getting the job done, which ironically results in them getting ripped off.
 Whilst they may not have spent so much upfront, if you don’t achieve your goals, you have still wasted your money.
 Are clients trying to protect themselves because they are worried that they will get scammed?
 However, in doing so, they achieve the opposite of what they had intended to do?]